 - Decide which of the three upgrade/migration approaches is best for your situation, or if you need to test to be able to be able choose.

-- Build a sandbox now; test the upgrade/migration using 8.8.12 for the moment.
+- Build a sandbox now; test the upgrade/migration to 8.8.15 using your method(s) of choice.
 Document and ensure you have control over all of the other upgrade/migration dependencies, like:

 - Licensing (get a fresh license key and if you have Perpetual, make sure your Support is current).